splendiddata/session_variable/README.md

  - Make sure pg_config points to the right places
  - execute make
- - execute sudo make install installcheck and then in the Porstres database execute:
+ - execute sudo make install installcheck and then in the Postgres database execute:
  - create extension session_variable;

 For more information please see <a href="https://github.com/splendiddata/session_variable/blob/master/session_variable.html">session_variable.html</a>.